Operation Stand Together is fiscally sponsored by Sponsor, Inc.

-There are well over a hundred United States military installations that have been identified as contaminated by the Environmental Protection Agency.
+There are well over a hundred forty United States military installations that have been identified as contaminated by the Environmental Protection Agency.
 Many of which, were identified after decades of activities and exposures to our nation's military service men and women.
 Additionally, hundreds of thousands of Combat Veterans were exposed to toxins, including Mustard gas and Atomic radiation during World War II, Agent Orange in Vietnam, and the recent burn pits in the Gulf War.

 Sadly, many of the affected Veterans are seriously ill, disabled, unemployed, and dying as a result of their past exposures.
 The effects have caused cancers and disorders involving the following systems: neurological, autoimmune, reproductive, respiratory, hematological, musculoskeletal, and gastrointestinal.